 1. Upgrade your insulation

-Most British homes built since the 1990s have insulated walls, but this often isn’t the case in older homes.
-Luckily, cavity wall insulation is often straightforward to install (seeking a registered installer through the National Insulation Association is always recommended), and with a third of heat lost through external walls, should help to keep your home cosy.
+Cavity wall insulation is often straightforward to install (using a registered installer accredited by the National Insulation Association is recommended), and with a third of heat lost through external walls, should help keep your home cosy.

 2. Don’t glaze over the importance of windows and doors